zchee/golang-wiki/gopherbot.md

 Casing also doesn't matter. `needsfix` is equivalent to `NeedsFix`. gopherbot will figure out the right label for you.

 There are some labels that are not allowed to be added or removed.
-Those can be seen in the `labelChangeBlacklisted` function in the [source](https://github.com/golang/build/blob/master/cmd/gopherbot/gopherbot.go).
+Those can be seen in the `labelChangeDisallowed` function in the [source](https://github.com/golang/build/blob/master/cmd/gopherbot/gopherbot.go).

 For more in-depth examples, take a look at the [tests](https://github.com/golang/build/blob/master/cmd/gopherbot/gopherbot_test.go).